Anerkiki/pokemon-island-resort/README.md

 ### No Break Spaces

-I added no break spaces (`&nbsp;`) to the end of all paragraphs between the last 2 (sometimes 3 if short) words so there aren’t ever any 'orphan' words, no matter the screen size - which makes blocks of text look a lot better always.
+I added no break spaces (`&nbsp;`) to the end of all paragraphs between the last 2 (sometimes 3 if short) words so there aren't ever any 'orphan' words, no matter the screen size - which makes blocks of text look a lot better always.

 ![No Break Spaces in HTML code](assets/images/readme/nbsp-in-html.png)